 Medina County Auditor

-Michael E. Kovack first
+Mike Kovack first

 assumed the office of Medina County Auditor on January 15, 1993.

 He was re-elected to his sixth term in office in 2010.
 A Wadsworth

 1984-1989, Kovack served three decorated tours of duty in the Persian

 1989-1993, Kovack was recalled to the Naval Reserve following 9/11.

 overseas tours in support of Operation Iraqi Freedom.